A-N-E/HTML_and_CSS-Introduction_to_HTML/.guides/content/Images---a93f.md

 Did you notice the `/` at the end of `<img />`?

-What this means is that that the `img` tag is opened and closed and doesn't need an additionnal `</img>` to be closed when used this way.
+What this means is that the `img` tag is opened and closed and doesn’t need an additional `</img>` to be closed when used this way.

 There are a few HTML tags like this which we'll come across later.